 The only discernable positive environmental impact is that service will be provided where none existed before.
 The question is: will it pull people out of cars.
-Since the new line (the Doney spur extension) will not run close to where substantial populations exist; it is very unlikely that the target ridership will be reached.
+Since the new line (the Doney spur extension) will not run close to where substantial populations exist.
 The target markets will either have to bus or car up to these stations on very congested boulevards.
 Large parking lots will need to be provided.
 Existing commuters will be very disrupted during the construction phase.
 Mascouche commuters will lose their single seat rides to the downtown.
 South Shore commuters will lose the same and lose the transitway for commuters outside the RTL (Réseau de Transport de Longueuil).
-There is not enough capacity projected in their own minimum headway scenarios (level 3) for the existing D-M line and there is no room for expansion because they have fixed and short platforms.
+There is not enough capacity projected in their own minimum headway scenarios for the existing line and there is no room for expansion because they have fixed and short platforms.
 There is already platform crowding on the Canada line.
 Would this plan take away money from improvements to the Vaudreuil line?